Becoming an Experience-led Company: Part 2

 Here at Rightpoint, we spend a lot of time thinking about experience because mastering it is the most important part of transforming a business around the needs of a human being.
 It’s a fascinating and nuanced area of study that is often misunderstood.

 Strong experience solutions are created by strategically leveraging data, design, and technology.
-Experiences created with these foundational building blocks are not only better for customers and employees, they also deliver powerful business outcomes.
+Experiences created with these foundational building blocks are not only better for customers and employees, but they also deliver powerful business outcomes.
 To become an experience-led company that is able to envision and execute such experiences, you need to develop the right mindset, organizational structure, and team.

 Experience is the New Power Driver of Brand Loyalty